adem-hosni/adem-hosni/README.md

 ### 🧠 About Me

-I'm an 18-year-old student currently focused on **Artificial Intelligence & Machine Learning**, building on a solid foundation in systems programming and security architecture.
+I'm an 18-year-old developer currently focused on **Artificial Intelligence & Machine Learning**, building on a solid foundation in systems engineering and security architecture.

 Before moving toward AI/ML, I spent significant time in low-level systems programming and security architecture — including building and scaling a production anticheat system that protected thousands of daily users.
 That experience sharpened my problem-solving and architecture skills, and I now bring it into how I approach ML and software engineering.